 Assault in the first degree.
 Categorized as a class B felony, assault in the first degree results in a prison sentence of up to 25 years.
 A person will be charged with assault in the first degree if the individual uses a dangerous instrument or deadly weapon to cause serious physical injury to someone else.
 Committing a felony that causes serious injury to another person is just one of many factors that can constitute assault in the first degree.

 Reckless assault of a child.
 The state of New York classifies this offense as a class D felony.
 To be charged with this offense, a perpetrator must be at least 18 years old.
 The basis of this charge involves causing serious injury to the brain of a child who is less than 5 years old.
 If reckless assault of a child is committed by a daycare provider, the offense is classified as a class E felony and results in an even more serious charge.

 Vehicular assault.
 The state of New York classifies this offense as a class E felony.
 A person will end up facing this charge if they drive a vehicle while intoxicated on either alcohol or drugs and seriously injure another individual.

 Speak with an Experienced Criminal Defense Attorney If you have been charged with assault of any type, you should promptly speak with an experienced attorney.
 At Nave Law Firm, we have substantial experience helping people defend against criminal charges and obtain the results they deserve.
-Contact our law office today to schedule a free case evaluation by calling (315) 285 – 6283.
+Contact our law offices servicing Syracuse, Utica, and Albany today to schedule a free case evaluation by calling (315) 285 – 6283.